Alternative for Sweden: Ideology and policies

-Unlike the Sweden Democrats, Alternative for Sweden is non-interventionist and displays hard Euroscepticism which it considers the European Union a threat to Sweden's independence and seek to call for the country to leave the EU.
-It also seeks to rearm the military and form a Nordic defense alliance, instead of making Sweden dependent on NATO.
-It wishes to restrict welfare benefits to Swedish citizens, shift from progressive to flat income tax, replace the differentiated VAT rates with a fixed rate, re-nationalise all schools, and combat the idea of a cashless society.
-AfS also wishes to make the country self-sufficient and end the use of fossil fuels, citing both environmental protection and national security reasons.

 AfS has been described as right-wing, far-right and right-wing populist by Svenska Dagbladet, while Dagens Nyheter has described the party as nationalist and right-wing populist.
 Bloomberg News has described the party as social conservative and far-right.
 The ideology of the party has also been described as close to the identitarian and alt-right movements.
 During the 2019 European Parliament election party leader Kasselstrand was endorsed by the far-right European party Alliance for Peace and Freedom (APF) on Facebook.

+Prominent members of the Sweden Democrats party, from which AfS split, such as Henrik Vinge have criticised the ideology of AfS as being too extreme.

 Economic policies

-Alternative for Sweden have stated in its program that the party wants to introduce flat tax and uniform VAT.
+Alternative for Sweden has stated in its program that the party wants to shift from progressive to a flat income tax and uniform VAT with a fixed rate.
+AfS also desires to re-nationalise all schools, and combat the idea of a cashless society.

+Energy

+AfS wishes to make the country self-sufficient and end the use of fossil fuels, citing both environmental protection and national security reasons.

 Foreign policies

+Unlike the Sweden Democrats, AfS is non-interventionist and displays hard Euroscepticism, wherein it considers the European Union a threat to Sweden's independence and seeks to call for the country to leave the EU.

+Defence

+The party seeks to rearm the military and form a Nordic defense alliance, instead of making Sweden dependent on NATO.

-Foreign relations
+International relations

 During a visit to Moscow in 2018, party leader Gustav Kasselstrand attended a conference to establish connections with other nationalist parties in Europe.
 That same year, Mikael Jansson met with close contacts to president Bashar al-Assad during a visit to Syria.

 In July 2022, several representatives from Alternative for Sweden, including Anders Feymark, travelled to Hungary to meet officials from the Hungarian party Our Homeland Movement, a party described as a "sister party" to Alternative for Sweden.
 Representatives from Alternative for Germany and Forum for Democracy were also present.
 Our Homeland Movement party leader László Toroczkai, as well as Alternative for Germany's Stefan Korte, both held individual speeches at Alternative for Sweden's election campaign meeting held in Rålambshovsparken in Stockholm on 6 August 2022.